What is Nanochemistry?

 One commonly known example of nanotechnology is sunscreen; its ability to protect us from cancer-causing UV lights is attributed to its major component: nanoparticles.
 The large surfaces of the nanoparticles help sunscreens effectively absorb the harmful UV lights.
 Nanotechnology can also be used to develop eye drops capable of replacing glasses.

 The Importance of Nanochemistry

 Dr. Richard Phillips Feynman was an American theoretical physicist and a Noble laureate.
 Feynman’s notion that “there’s plenty of room at the bottom,” has swung open the door to nanochemistry and has inspired scientists to relentlessly explore this field.

 At its core, chemistry with nanotechnology is all about doing more with less material.
 Therefore, nanochemistry is vital to the sustainable development of our economy and society.

 I’ve come to see the importance of nanochemistry first-hand in my research regarding battery materials.
 Let me explain.
 The natural reserves for these materials keep decreasing due to the wide use of battery-powered electronics.
 But the demand for batteries continues to increase while their prices are simultaneously expected to decrease.
 Nanotechnology plays and will continue to play a major role in combating the conventional wisdom of high demand leading to high price.

 The Future of Nanochemistry

-Because nanomaterials can significantly improve properties/functions of an object, I hope to see this technology used more going forward.
+Because nanomaterials can significantly improve the properties/functions of an object, we hope to see this technology used more going forward.
 But in order for more nanomaterials to be moved out of laboratories and into the market, many parties have a role to play:

 - First and foremost, it is the role of a nanochemist to achieve facile and tailored syntheses of nanomaterials with desired functions at a low cost.